Eric-Wallace/trickme-interface/README.md

 * ```static``` contains the javascript functions and css files. ```static/js/scripts.js``` is the file that does most of the interfaces functionality
 * ```static/answers.json``` contains all of the possible answers that are system can guess on (extracted from the training data portion of the Quiz Bowl data).
 * ```logs```, ```log_list```, ```evidenceStore``` are all folders that store logs about the user's actions and submitted questions.
 This will be phased out in place of a database.

-To run the server with multiple workers, launch it using gunicorn (this command launches 4 parallel workers): ```gunicorn --bind 0.0.0.0:7000 adversarial:app --workers 4```

 ## Non-QANTA Server